-Position empathetic Share research, as leadership as one of well as industry and these skills.
-Share research, as well as industry and company data, well as industry an company data, regarding engagement and attrition.
+Position empathetic Share research, as leadership as one of these skills.
+Share research, as well as industry and company data, well as industry and company data, regarding engagement and attrition.
 Ask the leaders to reflect on this and connect back with their teams and customers to discuss where more empathy is needed and how this can be measured and refined